Timeline of key dates for Plan Change 29

 When the council has received all the submissions, and any further submissions, council officers prepare a report that includes a summary and analysis of the submissions and further submissions.

-• Timeline item 22 - active
+• Timeline item 22 - complete

 April - June 2024